-Donald Trump's Meme About Elizabeth Warren's Campaign Is Touching On This Controversy
+Donald Trump Is Already Attacking Elizabeth Warren's Campaign Over This Controversy

 Even though 2019 just started, in campaign years that means it's time to already start focusing on the 2020 election.
 Sen. Elizabeth Warren (D-Massachusettes) announced on New Year's Eve that she's throwing her hat into the ring and looking into running in the 2020 presidential race.
 With some competition creeping up, the current president doesn't seem thrilled.
 Donald Trump's meme About Elizabeth Warren pokes fun at her somewhat controversial Native American heritage, so I guess this is starting.